Woo Sang-ho (politician)

 Woo was born in Cheorwon, Gangwon, and raised in Seoul, where he attended Yongmoon High School.
 He joined student movements and took a crucial role during the June Struggle, while studying Korean language at Yonsei University.
 Following his graduation in 1989, he joined politics during 1995 local elections.
-He firstly contested in 2000 election for Seodaemun 1st constituency but lost to Lee Seong-heon.
+He firstly contested in 2000 election for Seodaemun A constituency but lost to Lee Sung-heon.

 He was firstly elected in 2004, but lost again in 2008.
 After coming back to the National Assembly in 2012, he became the parliamentary leader of the Democratic Party in 2016.
 He took a crucial role during the 2016 political scandal that triggered the impeachment of the then President Park Geun-hye.
 He worked close to the Democratic presidential candidate Moon Jae-in who was elected in 2017.

 In the 2018 local elections, Woo was one of the favourable candidate for the Seoul mayorship.
 He contested Democratic preselection but lost to the then Mayor Park Won-soon.
 Following the death of Park in 2020, he ran again Democratic preselection for the same position for the 2021 election but lost to Park Young-sun.